Ewooral/Java/notes.md

 #### ..................................................................................................

 ## what are interfaces, classes and objects and how do they relate in java
+make sure everyone hers it

 ## Interface and tea